meza/trance-stack/README.md

 The README file in that package has all the information you need to understand how it works.

 ### Conventional Commits & Automated Semantic Versioning

+The stack uses [Conventional Commits](https://www.conventionalcommits.org/en) to automatically determine the next version of the package.
+It uses the [semantic-release](https://semantic-release.gitbook.io/semantic-release) package to automate the versioning and release process.

+The functionality is controlled by the `<project_root>/.releaserc.json` file.
+Since the projects that are created from this stack are most likely aren't going to be npm libraries, the npm publishing plugin is not included in the configuration.

+To effectively use conventional commits, you need to understand the following basic principle:

+**Your commit messages determine if a new deployment happens to production.**

+Messages that trigger builds are:
+- `fix: ...` - fixes a bug
+- `feat: ...` - adds a new feature

+Messages that don't trigger new versions (therefore builds) are:
+- `docs: ...` - changes to the documentation
+- `chore: ...` - changes to the build process or auxiliary tools and libraries such as documentation generation
+- `refactor: ...` - code changes that neither fixes a bug nor adds a feature
+- `style: ...` - changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `test: ...` - adding missing tests or correcting existing tests
+- `ci: ...` - changes to the CI configuration files and scripts
+- `perf: ...` - a code change that improves performance

+### Branching Strategy with Semantic Versioning

+We will talk about how the deployment works in the [Deployment](#deployment) section.
+For now, let's look at how the branching strategy works with the versioning.

+There are 3 main branches:
+- `main` - this is the main branch.
+It is the branch that is deployed to production.
+- `beta` - this is the branch that is deployed to the beta (Staging) environment.
+- `alpha` - this is the branch that is deployed to the alpha (Staging) environment.

+When you push to the `main` branch, a new version is released to production.
+The version is determined by the commit messages and every commit that is pushed to the `main` branch will trigger a new version.

+When you push to the `alpha` or `beta` branch, a new [Pre-release](https://semantic-release.gitbook.io/semantic-release/usage/workflow-configuration#pre-release-branches) version is created.
+This allows you to iterate on features for an upcoming release and not worry about bumping the version number every time you push a commit that introduces a new feature or a fix.

+For example if you have a `1.0.0` version in production, and you push a commit to the `alpha` branch, the version will be `1.1.0-alpha.0`.
+If you push another commit to the `alpha` branch, the version will be `1.1.0-alpha.1` and so on.

+When you merge a pull request from the `alpha` or `beta` branch to the `main` branch, all the changes in those branches will be collected and bundled into a single release.
+To follow the example above, if you have a `1.0.0` version in production, and merge the `alpha` branch with its `1.1.0-alpha.1` version, your newly created version on production will be `1.1.0`.

+#### Linting

+We use [commitlint](https://commitlint.js.org/#/) to lint the commit messages.
+The configuration is in the `package.json` file.
+The linting happens whenever you make a commit.
+If the commit message doesn't follow the conventional commits format, the commit will fail.

+The linting itself is triggered by [lefthook](#lefthook)

+#### Which version am I running?

+The version of the app is sent into the `<html data-version="...">` attribute.
+You can use this to determine which version of the app is running on any given environment.

 ### Dependency Version Updates